Find Grad Schools

 20 Yearly Graduations

 The 5th most popular school in the country for missionary studies majors who are seeking their master's degree is Southeastern Baptist Theological Seminary.
 Each year, around 3,300 students seeking various degrees attend the university.
 The average in-state tuition for full-time undergraduates is $9,432 per year, while in-state graduate students, on average, pay $5,472 per year.
-For the 2020-2021 academic year, 20 master's degrees were handed out to missionary studies majors at SEBTS.
-Around 25% of these students were from an underrepresented racial-ethnic group, and 20% were women.
+During the most recent year for which we have data, 20 people received their master's degree in missionary studies from SEBTS.
+Around 5% of these students were from an underrepresented racial-ethnic group, and 9% were women.

 #6